Download a one-page program summary

 "Certification of Qualified Rehabilitation Expenditures"

-After the project's F-HTC Part 3 has been certified by the NPS (or after each completed project phase has been approved by the NPS), the applicant mails the IL SHPO one completed RE-HTC Certification of QREs (RE-HTC 2 form) signed by the qualified taxpayer and its independent CPA.
+After the project's F-HTC Part 3 has been certified by the NPS (or after each completed project phase has been approved by the NPS), the applicant e-mails the IL SHPO one completed RE-HTC Certification of QREs (RE-HTC 2 form) signed by the qualified taxpayer and its independent CPA.
 The Certification of QREs states and certifies the project's Qualified Rehabilitation Expenditures.
 By signing the RE-HTC Certification of QREs, the owner and his or her independent CPA certify:

 The project's total QREs; and

 The opinion or conclusion that the total QREs exceed the greater of $5,000 or the adjusted basis of the building on the first day the qualified rehabilitation plan commenced; and

 The project's total non-QREs; and

 The project's total expenditures (qualified plus non-qualified).

 For projects that incurred QREs prior to January 1, 2018, the RE-HTC Certification of QREs must also certify:

 The project's total QREs incurred prior to January 1, 2018; and

 Upon review and acceptance of the applicant's Certification of QREs and prior to the issuance of the RE-HTC certificate, an issuance fee of 2% of the value of the RE-HTC credits will be collected from the applicant.
 The IL SHPO will provide applicants the information on the fee payment process and the amount owed.

 Applicant dowloads all application forms from the IL SHPO and NPS websites.

-Applicant completes and mails two copies of the F-HTC Part 1 and one copy of the RE-HTC 1 and their supporting materials to IL SHPO.
+Applicant completes and mails two copies of the F-HTC Part 1 and e-mails one copy of the RE-HTC 1 and their supporting materials to IL SHPO.

-IL SHPO sends a date-stamped copy of the RE-HTC 1 back to the applicant.
+IL SHPO e-mails a date-stamped copy of the RE-HTC 1 back to the applicant.

 IL SHPO processes F-HTC Part 1 and sends one packet to NPS and retains one.
 NPS sends a letter to applicant certifying the property as historic.

 Applicant completes and mails two copies of F-HTC Part 2 and supporting materials to IL SHPO.
 This form may be submitted simultaneously with the F-HTC Part 1.